sergiocarracedo/blog/content/blog/2020/js-clone/index.md

 # Performance
-We'll copy source object 10.000 times using each method to compare time elapsed.
-Compare memory usage is no sense because `Object.assign` and _Spread Operator_ method are not copying nested property by value.
+We’ll copy the source object 10.000 times using each method to compare the time elapsed.
+Compare memory usage is no sense because `Object.assign` and Spread Operator method is not copying nested property by value.

 Results in my browser are following: